 - work with common algorithmic techniques such as dynamic programming, greedy algorithms, etc.

-- deal with basic problems using graph algorithms, string matching, computational geometry and flow networks.
+- deal with basic problems using graph algorithms, string matching and flow networks.

 Asymptotic notation and recurrence equations.
 Data structures for disjoint sets.
 Dynamic programming.
 Greedy algorithms.
 Graph algorithms such as shortest path and minimum spanning tree.
 Maximum flow problem in flow networks.
-Algorithms for string matching, computational geometry, data compression.
+Algorithms for string matching.
+Theory of intractable problems.

 Lectures, lessons, and exercises.